fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 Dot(v1, v2) // No need to fully qualify 'Dot'
 ```

 In the preview only static classes could be opened.
-Post preview have resolved to allow non-static classes to be opened.
+Post preview have resolved to allow non-static types to be opened.

 See original discussion here: https://github.com/fsharp/fslang-design/issues/352#issuecomment-499146012.